 With a bit of luck, if you did Google, you may have landed here.
 I try to give you as much information, support and evidence as possible for you to see a truthful account of what being diagnosed with gestational diabetes actually means.

 After the initial shock and fear, tends to come the feelings of guilt, blame and beating yourself up.
 I need to make something clear here...
 IT IS NOT YOUR FAULT!

 There are certain factors which can make you higher risk of getting gestational diabetes, but ALL women have increased insulin resistance in pregnancy.
 This is due to the hormones released from the placenta.
-Those who are not diabetic are able to increase insulin production enough so that they can process the glucose in their bloodstream.
+Those who are not diabetic are able to increase insulin production sufficiently enough.
 Those who cannot increase insulin production enough, or cannot use the insulin that is there effectively enough, are diagnosed with gestational diabetes.

 So no, that chocolate bar, or piece of cake you ate last week, or that craving for orange juice you've been drowning since you fell pregnant is not the reason you have been diagnosed with gestational diabetes.

 If you are feeling guilt or shame, ask yourself would you beat yourself up if you were diagnosed with any other condition?
 Or are you blaming yourself about having diabetes because of a stigma and negative things that are related to diabetes diagnosis?
 Have you been led to believe it's your fault through poor knowledge and bad media coverage, or something that someone has said to you?
 If so, then it's time to start learning...

 Leading on from my last point...
 There are many stigmas attached to diabetes.
 Many people do not know about gestational diabetes, have never heard of it, or wrongly make assumptions about it.

 Gestational diabetes is diabetes in pregnancy, it is driven by the placenta and so once the baby and placenta has been delivered you are no longer classed as diabetic.